-22. The Proponent should consult with local residents regarding their activities in the area and solicit available Inuit Qaujimaningit and information that can inform project activities.
+22. The Proponent should engage with local residents regarding planned activities in the area and should solicit available Inuit Qaujimaningit and information regarding current recreational and traditional usage of the project area which may inform project activities.
+Posting of translated public notices and direct engagement with potentially interested groups and individuals prior to undertaking project activities is strongly encouraged.
 23. The Proponent shall ensure that project activities do not interfere with Inuit wildlife harvesting or traditional land use activities.
+24. The Proponent should, to the extent possible, hire local people and access local services where possible.